Hoarder

 Prerequisites¶

-In the server root directory, create a folder called hoarder/
+In the server root directory, create a folder called hoarder/. cd into it and create the files docker-compose.yml and .env.

 .env¶